-Why Children’s Museum of Manhattan is Perfect for Kids Six and Younger
+Why Manhattan Children’s Museum is Perfect for Kids Six and Younger

 We’ve been to many children’s museums in the span of my kids’ lives.
 Surprisingly, Central America has awesome museum for kids.
 However, the museums here are for ‘all ages’.
 Meaning that kids from three to twelve will find plenty to do.
 But in reality, the older kids are the ones that benefit the most since most of the exhibits are meant to be read and if you’re too small sometimes you can’t do them.